• Skip to main content

 We will be taking a farm harvesting walk to identify the herbs used in my recipes and you will leave this class with some plant material, instructions and recipes to continue creating mocktails at home.

-If you enjoy our Summer Mocktail Workshop, join us again on October 11th for Fall Inspired Mocktails & Pestos as we will be working with all new recipes and plants.
+If you enjoyed our Summer Mocktail workshop, join us again as we will be working with all new recipes and plants.

 April Morecraft, herbalist